Blog

 There are a variety of flexible workspaces that come with different desk layouts, meeting rooms or creative space setups.
 Knowing how to properly manage these is important for employee happiness and satisfaction, employee engagement and production, lower office real estate, maintenance and management costs, and lower overhead costs for the business.

-Some technologies that can help do this include, a desk management solution that allows employees to book workspaces on-demand and on-the-go from mobile devices.
-Workspace is an example of this, and beyond mobile devices, employees can even use the Workspace booking app and QR code scanning to find and book workspaces on-site at the office.
+Some technologies that can help do this include a desk management solution that allows employees to book workspaces on-demand and on-the-go from mobile devices.
+For example, the Workspace booking app and QR code scanning allow employees to find and book workspaces on-site at the office as well as on the go.
 Another flexible space solution to consider is a meeting room booking system that can streamline meeting planning and booking.

 4 Benefits to Having a Connected Workplace